-If I can do anything for you, feel free to share them with me.
+If I can do anything for you, feel free to share it with me.

-Let's end this page with the explanation why waitingforcode.com ?
-When I was thinking about the domain name for this blog, I was listening my favorite playlist.
+Let's end this page with the answer to the question "why waitingforcode.com ?"
+When I was thinking about the domain name for this blog, I was listening to my favorite playlist.
 Suddenly, a refrain repeating "waiting for" caught my attention.
 It was the fragment of Red Hot Chili Peppers song "By the way".
 Because "waiting for..." plays well with the leitmotif of this blog which is "learn theory and wait for the code proof", I decided to adopt it as the domain name.